sanglap1221/Crowd_Detection-/README.md

 This project detects groups of people forming crowds in a video using **YOLOv5** and **OpenCV**.
 It identifies when 3 or more people are standing close together across multiple frames and reports the crowd size in real time.

 ---
+For video transformation we have to use this linux code
+ffmpeg -i input_video.mp4 -c:v libx264 -preset fast -crf 23 -c:a aac converted_video.mp4

 ## 📌 Features